 Although this wood stove insert has a number of fascinating features to mention, probably one of the best features it has is its slim design.
 This product is designed to be placed into a fireplace that’s only 14-3/8-inch deep, which makes it an ideal solution for any homeowner with a smaller fireplace they need to update.

-Despite its small size, however, it’s capable of delivering up to 65,000 BTU of heat an hour for up to 6-hours.
+Despite its small size, however, this wood stove insert in fireplce capable of delivering up to 65,000 BTU of heat an hour for up to 6-hours.
 It’s large enough to handle 17-inch logs, and it comes with a 130 cubic-foot-per-minute blower that helps keep its emissions low and improve its energy efficiency.

 - Slim design